-If you elect medical plan coverage under the Value CDH Plan, you are eligible to open a Health Savings Account (HSA) at any time throughout the plan year.
-To take advantage of these pre-tax savings, you must complete a two-step process.
-First, you need to decide how much you want to contribute and make your HSA election through the Chevron Phillips Benefits Service Center website at www.myplansconnect.com/ cpchembenefits or by calling the Chevron Phillips Benefits Service Center at 1-800-446-1422, option 1.
-Next, you will need to set up your account with Fidelity at www.netbenefits.com.
-You must open an HSA with Fidelity in order to receive the Company's annual contribution to your account, even if you choose not to make your own pre-tax contributions.
-For further detailed information, see the Health Savings Account (HSA) chapter beginning on page I-1.
+If you elect medical plan coverage under the Value CDH Plan, you are eligible to open a Health Savings Account (HSA).
+To take advantage of these pre-tax savings, you need to decide how much you want to contribute and make your HSA election through the CPChem Benefits Service Center website at digital.alight.com/cpchem or by calling 1-833-964-3575.
+If you read and agree to Fidelity's HSA terms and conditions on the Alight site during enrollment, Alight will set up an HSA account with Fidelity for you.
+You must authorize Alight to set up an HSA with Fidelity for you in order to receive the Company's annual contribution to your account, even if you choose not to make your own pre-tax contributions.
+For further detailed information, see the Health Savings Account (HSA) chapter beginning on page F-1.